 Know how to spot the red flags of investment fraud?
 Complete NASAA's Investor Fraud Awareness Quiz online to find out.

-The Securities Division's Investor Education Coordinator coordinates the speakers bureau, which is composed of a knowledgeable group of staff members willing to speak to your group about investing wisely and avoiding investment fraud.
+The Securities Division's Speakers Bureau, which is composed of a knowledgeable group of staff members, is willing to speak to your group about investing wisely and avoiding investment fraud.
 All are available, without charge, to make a presentation.

 Besides the scope and function of the Commission's Securities Division, some of the topics our presenters can discuss include: